 Equipment Requirements and Costs

-The Essential 100 plan includes Cox’s Panoramic Wifi Gateway, a modem and router in one, which delivers fast, reliable speeds regardless of your plan.
-Customers who purchase other Cox Internet plans have the option to rent this equipment for an additional $13 per month.
+The Go Fast 100 Mbps plan includes Cox’s Panoramic Wifi Gateway, a modem and router in one, which delivers fast, reliable speeds regardless of your plan.
+Customers who purchase other Cox Internet plans can enjoy the Cox Panoramic Wifi Gateway free the first two years, with the option to rent this exclusive equipment for an additional $14 per month after that.

 You can also opt to use your own equipment.
 You’ll need both a modem and a router since a modem connects your home to Cox Internet service, and a router delivers wifi to your devices.
 You’ll need to ensure that your equipment can support your internet plan tier.
 You’ll want to consider your internet plan speed and the way you want it delivered to your network, as well as whether you prefer a wire-free setup.
 Cox provides a helpful guide for selecting the right equipment according to your plan type right on their website.